Contents

 Here is an example of React Native NetInfo.
 React Native NetInfo exposes information about online/offline status.
 NetInfo notifies continuously about the network state whether it is online or offline.

-Information about the net connection is very helpful when you are making an application which only works in online mode.
-The best example that you have seen is the YouTub app which will run smoothly and if you unexpectedly go offline it generates a bottom snack alert to notify about the offline state.
+Information about the net connection is very helpful when you are making an application that only works in online mode.
+The best example that you have seen is the YouTub app which will run smoothly and if you unexpectedly go offline it generates a bottom snack alert to notify you about the offline state.

-Note: While getting internet connection information using NetInfo we attach a call back function with it.
+Note: While getting internet connection information using NetInfo we attach a call-back function with it.
 NetInfo provides the network information in this callback function but we can’t say it will call the function once or twice so there is no pattern that can define the number of calls from the NetInfo.
-Yeah, it is very sure it will call the function immediately after network state changes but still can say it will inform just once so you have to make your own logic with React Native state to handle the situation.
+Yeah, it is very sure it will call the function immediately after the network state changes but still can say it will inform just once so you have to make your own logic with React Native state to handle the situation.

 In this example, we will print the state of the internet connection on the console.